 Debian GNU/Linux 10.6 packs a total of 53 updated packages with miscellaneous bug fixes, as well as 32 security updates that address some of the latest vulnerabilities.
 All of these updates have already been made available to exiting Debian Buster users through the official software repositories.

-If you are using Debian GNU/Linux 10.5 or a previous version on your persona computer or server, you don’t need to download the new ISO images.
+If you are using Debian GNU/Linux 10.5 or a previous version on your personal computer or server, you don’t need to download the new ISO images.
 All you have to do to keep your system up to date is to run the

 sudo apt-get update && sudo apt-get full-upgrade command in a terminal emulator.